Ronald J. Restrepo

 Houston, Texas 77002

 For more than two decades, Ron Restrepo has focused exclusively on insurance coverage trial and appellate work.
 He was named by his peers as a “Texas Super Lawyer” (a Thomson Reuters service) for Insurance Coverage in 2007 through 2012, one of fewer than 50 selected state-wide.
-He also has been named by H-Magazine as a “Top Lawyer” for Insurance Coverage, one of seven in 2009 and one of six in 2010.
-Mr. Restrepo has represented a major national carrier in disputes regarding first and third-party claims under commercial, homeowners, umbrella and auto policies for more than 20 years.
-This work has included the defense of approximately 500 lawsuits seeking coverage for mold claims throughout the State of Texas in federal and state courts.
+He also has been named by H-Magazine as a “Top Lawyer” for Insurance Coverage in 2009, 2010, and 2014.
+Mr. Restrepo has represented a major national carrier in disputes regarding first and third-party claims under commercial, homeowners, umbrella and auto policies for more than 25 years.
+This work has included coverage opinions and related declaratory judgment actions and the defense of approximately 500 lawsuits seeking coverage for mold claims throughout the State of Texas in federal and state courts.
 Based on this experience, the firm was asked to open a New Orleans office to assist in the defense of Hurricane Katrina claims liability.
 Mr. Restrepo has also represented corporate clients in pursuing property damage, E&O and business interruption coverage under various business policy forms.

 Numerous favorable decisions accepting arguments on mold coverage and precluding use of expert opinions, including:

 - Garza v.
 Allstate Texas Lloyd’s, 2005 WL 2388254 (S.D.
 Tex.
 2005) (granting summary judgment based on proposed construction of exclusions and manifestation rule).